furbnow/macquette/docs/javascript-framework.rst

     css/               # CSS for Bootstrap 2 and Macuqette-specific stuff img/               # Low-res icons we want to replace with SVG

-    js/
+    js_generated/      # Transpiled and bundled JS from the client/ directory js/
       vendor/           # Contains vendored (imported) JS libraries api.js            # API communication module